 - Offer a variety of events during the time of your pop-up to appeal to all kinds of people.
 Some people may like the loud splashy opening night, and others may like a quieter, less crowded time to look at the art.

 - When you approach people for sponsorships, make sure they have the same goals as you.

 - When planning an event, try to include other forms of art, like music or literature.
 Trina has included book signings, fashion shows, art demos

-In episode 30, I’ll be talking about how you can do a pop-up gallery.
-I’ll try to summarize what Trina talked about, and try not to leave out any of the major details.
+In episode 30, I talk about how you can do a pop-up gallery.
+I summarize what Trina talked about, and try not to leave out any of the major details.
 Trina and her husband Anthony have created shows with as many as 70 artists and have had thousands of people come through to see the artwork.
 They utilize a team of helpers to accomplish this, and you can too.